gtheilman/PharmacyFeud/README.md

 While I do not believe my use of sound files and images infringes on anyone's copyright, if it does let me know and I will take down the offending material.

+If you use this software in your classroom, please send me an email so I can document it in my yearly faculty activity report.

 Gary Theilman (gtheilman@umc.edu)